Pingumaniac/PubSub_with_KRaft_in_Kotlin/README.md

 ## Motivation of the project
 * Programming in low-level languages such as C, C++, Rust and Go is more challenging than in high-level languages such as Julia, Java, TypeScript and Ruby.
-* I have realized that it is possible to code in a different way that results in a code is as efficient as C.
+* I have realized that it is possible to code differently, resulting in a code that is as efficient as C/C++.
-* My SWE methodology is not exactly same, though it is based on Xiaoming Liu et al.'s "Building reliable, high-performance communication systems from components" paper.
+* My SWE methodology is different, though it is based on Xiaoming Liu et al.'s "Building reliable, high-performance communication systems from components" paper.
-* Have chosen Raft consensus algorithm in distributed systems, as implementing consensus algorithms for distributed systems is difficult, especially in low-level languages.
+* Have chosen the Raft consensus algorithm in distributed systems, as implementing consensus algorithms for distributed systems is difficult, especially in low-level languages.

 ## Technologies Used
 1. Petri-nets